 - 1 teaspoon sesame oil

-1. Place pork belly in a medium pot of salted water and bring to boil.
-Lower heat and simmer, skimming the water as necessary, until pork is fully cooked through, about 45 to 60 minutes.
+- Place the pork belly in a pot of salted water and bring to a boil.
+Lower the heat and simmer for about 40 minutes, skimming the water to remove any grayish foam on top, until the pork is cooked through.
 Drain and let cool.
-When cool enough to handle, pat dry and slice into 1/4-cm thick pieces.
+When the pork is cool enough to handle, pat completely dry with paper towels and slice into 1/4-inch-thick pieces.

-2. In a small bowl, mix together black beans, rice wine, soy sauce, chili bean sauce, sweet chili paste, and sesame oil.
+- Prepare the sauce: In a small bowl, mix together the soy sauce, rice wine, chili bean sauce, sesame oil, and sugar.
+Set aside.